 They don’t.
 Pretty much everyone orders pepperoni, but some get goat cheese with it, others get hot sausage.
 No one wants red peppers.

-Two servers come out to demonstrate napkin-folding.
-Napkins at Rustico are folded to resemble the restaurant’s flame logo.
+restaurant’s flame logo.
 The kids ask who did the tiles.
 Hart says she did, and tells about how delightful it was to build out Rustico from scratch after years of adapting older restaurants.

 Morales comes back out and tells the kids he’s done every job in the restaurant.
 Even dishwasher? they ask.
 “I started as potwasher,” he says.
 “I got promoted to dishwasher.”